tuckerweibell/recipe/packages/recipe/src/components/EzField/EzField.md

 ### Multiple choice input field

+<EzAlert
+  headline="Deprecation Warning"
+  tagline='EzField with type="radio" is deprecated as of v15 and will be removed in v16.
+You can create radio buttons and radio groups with EzRadio.' use="warning"
+/>

+See: <EzLink><a href="/components/ez-radio">EzRadio</a></EzLink>

 Allows the user to choose between a fixed set of options by offering a list of grouped radio buttons or check boxes.
 Use `type="checkbox"` to allow multiple choices to be selected, or `type="radio"` to allow only a single selection.

 Use the `options` prop to provide an array of options for selection.
 Each option requires a `label` and a `value`.
 Options may optionally be `disabled` where necessary.